Saturday, May 22, 2010

 It takes more than thirty years before today's communications and information technologies take their shape and their economic impacts declared.
 In this time in history, the price of the electric light bulb was falling as comparative as how today's computing power is now falling.
 As bulbs prices fell, night became day, bulbs evolved into a primary advertising medium, and also used for the promotion of public safety.

 But that wasn't enough.
-Then, evolved the age of the information-communications revolution which was fuelled by the consumer’s need of demanding more, it wanted to 'revolutionize the way man approaches, analyses, and interprets reality'.
+Then, evolved the age of the information-communications revolution which was fuelled by the consumer’s need of demanding more, it wanted to

 Nowadays the younger generations can directly see alternative lifestyles; lifestyles that have never even been experienced by the elder generations of the past.
 And since governments have no technologically feasible way to deny their citizens access to this global culture, they ultimately 'lose their ability to protect their national cultures'.
 Paradoxically, traditionally the definition of national states ‘revolved around their different cultures'.
 And the more satellite links with this global culture, with less national controls; national cultures are now competing at a global level against this ever penetrating ‘global’ culture.
 Undoubtedly, some cultures will obviously survive this global match, but others inevitably will not.